 We have considered our order book, our historical bid success rate, the volume of work and associated margins in previous Control Periods and our Contract Delivery Scores in developing and challenging our budget and strategic plan for the CGUs.
-We enter 2023 with a high degree of confidence in future revenues due to our presence in several key frameworks where revenue growth has already been committed, notably Transpennine Upgrade and Wales and Borders Infrastructure.
+We enter 2023 with a high degree of confidence in future revenues due to our presence in several key frameworks where revenue growth has already been committed, notably TransPennine Upgrade and Wales and Borders Infrastructure.
 This will lessen our reliance on individual one off-projects and improve the quality of our gross margins going forward.

-accounting at the end of the contract.
+Within the Rail sector, in particular, outcomes are often dependent on the assumptions made in respect of final accounting at the end of the contract.
 In line with our revenue policy below on contract modifications, claims and disputes, certain revenues will not be recognised but the estimation of the final contract outcome remains an uncertainty impacting on the level of profit recognised.